SivadineshPonrajan/Zoop/README.md

 * Change your local IP address in the code.
 * Export the client app.

-### ANdroid studio files will be uploaded soon..!!!
+### Android studio files will be uploaded soon..!!!